diogoaurelio/schedoscopeWiki/MapReduce-Transformations.md

 # Summary

 Views can be computed using MapReduce transformations.
 This provides the lowest but also the most complete level of implementation for transformation logic.
+The MapReduce job is assumed to read the view's dependencies and write in the view's `fullPath` (the HDFS location of the Hive partition the view represents).

 # Syntax